Jean Ambroise Baston de Lariboisière: Military career

-Baston de Lariboisière was cited as a distinguished officer the outset of the French Revolution, for which he showed only moderate support.
+Baston de Lariboisière was cited as a distinguished officer at the outset of the French Revolution, for which he showed only moderate support.
 He was promoted to captain in 1791 and assigned to Adam Philippe, Comte de Custine's command.
 He took part in the invasion of Paville against the Prussians.
 After the surrender of the French army, he was held as a prisoner of war.

 In the following years, he participated in the campaigns of 1796, as adjutant colonel, colonel, and brigadier general, and directed the artillery parks of the Army of England, the Army of Helvetia, the Army of the Rhine.
 When Jean Baptiste Jourdan organized the Army of the Danube, Lariboisière received command of the artillery park.

 At the First Battle of Zurich, Lariboisière's artillery defended the Zurich heights, which gave Andre Massena's army enough time to evacuate the city and take position on the opposite side of the Limmat river.
-Afterward, Lariboisière was sent to northern Italy where he commanded the advance guard division; Jean Victor Moreau's right wing, with Lariboisière's infantry and artillery, crossed the Ticino river at Pavia, marched up the left bank of the Po River and took position beneath Alessandria; there, he protected Moreau's flank from Russian skirmishers sufficiently for Moreau to establish a large train of artillery in Turin and to strengthen the French positions between the Po and the Tanaro river.
+Afterwards, Lariboisière was sent to northern Italy where he commanded the advance guard division; Jean Victor Moreau's right wing, with Lariboisière's infantry and artillery, crossed the Ticino river at Pavia, marched up the left bank of the Po River and took position beneath Alessandria; there, he protected Moreau's flank from Russian skirmishers sufficiently for Moreau to establish a large train of artillery in Turin and to strengthen the French positions between the Po and the Tanaro river.

 At Battle of Novi, his division was part of Laurent Saint-Cyr's right wing.
 At the battle itself, his troops were the only ones properly positioned; the rest of the French army was otherwise out of place and unready for battle.
-He and Saint-Cyr held the center of the French line, beating off two Russian assaults.
+He and Saint-Cyr held the centre of the French line, beating off two Russian assaults.
 After the French defeat at Novi, he went with Saint-Cyr to Savona, where he participated in operations around Genoa.
 Eventually, he rejoined Moreau to campaign in southwestern Germany, culminating in the Battle of Hohenlinden.